Edward VIII: Wedding

-The Duke married Simpson, who had changed her name by deed poll to Wallis Warfield (her birth surname), in a private ceremony on 3 June 1937, at Château de Candé, near Tours, France.
+Edward married Simpson, who had changed her name by deed poll to Wallis Warfield (her birth surname), in a private ceremony on 3 June 1937, at Château de Candé, near Tours, France.
 When the Church of England refused to sanction the union, a County Durham clergyman, Robert Anderson Jardine (Vicar of St Paul's, Darlington), offered to perform the ceremony, and Edward accepted.
-George VI forbade members of the royal family to attend, to the lasting resentment of the Duke and Duchess of Windsor.
-Edward had particularly wanted his brothers the Dukes of Gloucester and Kent and his second cousin Lord Louis Mountbatten to attend the ceremony.
-The French virtuoso organist and composer Marcel Dupré played at the wedding.
+George VI forbade members of the royal family to attend, to the enduring resentment of the couple.
+Edward had particularly wished his brothers, the Dukes of Gloucester and Kent, and his second cousin Lord Louis Mountbatten, to attend the ceremony.
+The French organist and composer Marcel Dupré played at the wedding.

-The denial of the style Royal Highness to the Duchess of Windsor caused further conflict, as did the financial settlement.
-The Government declined to include the Duke or Duchess on the Civil List, and the Duke's allowance was paid personally by George VI.
-Edward compromised his position with his brother by concealing the extent of his financial worth when they informally agreed on the amount of the allowance.
-Edward's wealth had accumulated from the revenues of the Duchy of Cornwall paid to him as Prince of Wales and ordinarily at the disposal of an incoming monarch.
-George also paid Edward for Sandringham House and Balmoral Castle, which were Edward's personal property, inherited from his father and thus did not automatically pass to George VI on his accession.
-Edward received approximately £300,000 (equivalent to between £21 million and £140 million in 2021) for both residences which was paid to him in yearly instalments.
+The denial of the style Royal Highness to Wallis caused further conflict, as did the financial settlement.
+The Government declined to include Edward and Wallis on the Civil List, and his allowance was paid personally by George VI.
+Edward compromised his position with his brother by concealing his full financial worth when they informally agreed upon the amount of the annual allowance.
+Edward had accumulated wealth over the previous twenty-six years from the revenues of the Duchy of Cornwall, paid to him as Prince of Wales, which was ordinarily at the disposal of the incoming monarch.
+George also purchased Sandringham House and Balmoral Castle from Edward; both were Edward's personal property, inherited from his father, and thus did not automatically pass to George VI on his accession.
+Edward received approximately £300,000 (equivalent to between £23.8 million and £173 million in 2024) for both residences, which was paid to him in yearly instalments.
 In the early days of George VI's reign, Edward telephoned daily, importuning for money and urging that Wallis be granted the style of Royal Highness, until the harassed king ordered that the calls not be put through.

-Relations between the Duke of Windsor and the rest of the royal family were strained for decades.
-Edward had assumed that he would settle in Britain after a year or two of exile in France.
+Relations between Edward and the rest of the royal family remained strained for decades.
+He had assumed that he would settle in Britain after a year or two of exile in France.
 King George VI (with the support of Queen Mary and his wife Queen Elizabeth) threatened to cut off Edward's allowance if he returned to Britain without an invitation.
-Edward became embittered against his mother, Queen Mary, writing to her in 1939: "[your last letter] (Note: She had asked Alec Hardinge to write to Edward explaining that he could not be invited to his father's memorial.) destroy[ed] the last vestige of feeling I had left for you ... [and has] made further normal correspondence between us impossible."
+Edward became embittered toward his mother, Queen Mary, writing to her in 1939: "[your last letter] (Note: She had asked Alec Hardinge to write to Edward explaining that he could not be invited to his father's memorial.) destroy[ed] the last vestige of feeling I had left for you ... [and has] made further normal correspondence between us impossible."